 In keeping with long established normal rally practice, the onus is on competitors to extricate themselves as quickly as possible from difficulties and recover delays caused by circumstances outside the organisers' control.

 Unless the section or control concerned is officially cancelled, usually by means of a route change notice at a preceding control, no allowance will normally be made to individual competitors delayed by such circumstances as temporarily blocked roads, or baulked by other vehicles, including other competitors.
-If the organisers deem it fairer to do so penalties can be amended in certain circumstances.
+If the organisers deem it fairer to do so penalties can be amended in certain circumstances; any such actions are discretionary and not subject to discussion or appeal.